What is Homestay?

 Do I pay taxes on host payments?

-Generally speaking, you can host up to 2 students at any point and the payments will not be tax assessable however we recommend speaking with your accountant about your individual circumstances.
+Generally speaking, you can host up to 2 guests at any point and the payments will not be tax assessable however we recommend speaking with your accountant about your individual circumstances.

 Can I make a profit hosting?